bingtimren/lerna-study/tools/op-lint/README.md

 # `@bingsjs/op-lint`

+"Opinionated eslint"

-This is an "opinionated eslint", which comes with configuration files and additional dependencies, so is ready to use without configuration.
+This tool comes with configuration files and additional dependencies (plugins, parsers, etc.), therefore is ready to use without configuration.

 ## Pre-configuration